Warm, comforting, and hearty Beef and Bean Stew sweetened with apple juice. This tasty dish is the perfect antidote for cold evenings.

 - 3 tbsp vegetable oil

 - 2 lbs chuck roast (cut into bite size pieces) (900g)

 - 1 onion (chopped)

 - 1½ cups apple juice (360ml)

 - 1 can pinto beans (rinsed and drained) (16 oz/450g)

 - 2 tbsp rice flour

 - Heat oil in a large Dutch oven.
 Brown meat for about 5 minutes.
-Push meat aside and add onions, garlic, carrots, and celery.
+Push meat aside and add onion, garlic, carrot, and celery.
 Sauté for 3 to 4 minutes.
 Stir in dried basil and thyme.